kubernetes/community/contributors/devel/staging.md

 - release-1.8 / release-5.0,
 - and release-1.9 / release-6.0

-of the follwing staging repos in the k8s.io org:
+of the following staging repos in the k8s.io org:

 - api
 - apiextensions-apiserver